 Another great online bank in Canada is EQ Bank.
 EQ Bank is the ninth-largest bank in Canada, so their services are known to be reliable.
-This bank only offers one account, a savings account with highest interest.
+This bank only offers one account, savings account with the highest interest.
 The interest rate offered is 1.50%, one of the highest savings account interest rates in Canada.

 EQ Bank offers no minimum balance and no fees, so you can focus solely on saving.
 You can also open a joint savings account with EQ.

 If you are looking to open a savings account with an online bank instead of with Scotiabank, Tangerine is a great option.
 Tangerine is actually owned by Scotiabank, so you get the same great service conveniently online.
 Tangerine offers five different savings accounts.

 The first is a basic savings account.
 The second is a tax-free savings account.
 The third is a retirement saving plan account.
 The fourth is a US dollar savings account, and the last is a RIF savings account.
 All five are great options as there are little to no fees and a decent interest rate for each.

 How to Pick the Best Savings Account for You